-Best Belgian Trappist Beers
+Best Belgian Trappist Beers in 2019

 Why is Belgium so famous worldwide and so well known for its beers?
 This is probably coming from its long history and culture dating back to the catholic expansion as the Roman Empire collapsed.
 Belgium has since then refined and commercialised the Best Belgian Trappist Beers.
 In this article we uncap its great history till modern day time.